 - Removing reviews if the platform discovers a close connection between the seller and the reviewer

 Amazon is continually updating its review policy, so make sure you monitor changes often.
 Even one violation could lead to a suspension, or even shutdown, of your listing or account.
-To review all guidelines, simply log in to your Seller Central account.

 Best Practices for Reviews: New Products